aaron-grau/curic/rails/readings/rails-setup.md

 ## Create a New App with a Stable Version of Rails

 First off, check your Rails version.
-In this course, we will be using Rails `4.2.8`.
+In this course, we will be using Rails `>= 5.1.2`.
 Check to see if you have a proper version by running:

 ```
 $ rails -v
 Rails X.X.X
 ```

-If the returns anything besides `Rails 4.2.8`, run:
+If the returns anything before `Rails 5.1.2`, run:

 ```
-gem install rails -v '4.2.8'
+gem update rails
 ```

-Now that you have Rails 4.2.8 installed, start your project with the following command:
+Now that you have Rails >= 5.1.2 installed, start your project with the following command:

 ```
 # you may have a newer version of Rails installed, so make sure to specify the version
-rails _4.2.8_ new MyProjectName --database=postgresql
+rails new my_project_name --database=postgresql
 ```

-When using PostgreSQL, you should also run the command `rake db:create` in the terminal before trying to run migrations.
+When using PostgreSQL, you should also run the command `bundle exec rails db:create` in the terminal before trying to run migrations.
 This creates the database for your application.

 [setting-up-postgresql]: ../../sql/readings/first-rails-project.md#postgres